As a little girl, I remember missionary prayer cards. I remember having missionaries come to our church.

 For me, it was in great part because I knew it would be me one day.
 I knew the call God had on my husband.
 I knew the call He gave to me to follow in college.
 I knew missions was going to be a part of our lives.

 I specifically remember one Sunday morning.
 I’d been busy teaching Sunday School and then checking nurseries and making sure the kids were getting checked into kids church and taking a mom look for my own girls… greeting friends, meeting new families at church… you know, running around like a crazy pastor’s wife as normal.
-I peeked into the main service and saw a missionary family standing up in front.
-Everyone was clapping as the missionary greeted the crowd, his family standing in their traditional clothing for their country on the platform next to him.
+I peeked into the main service and saw a missionary family at the front of the sanctuary.
+Everyone was clapping as the missionary greeted the crowd.
+The family was dressed in the traditional clothing for their country.

 I started crying.